Reality-Editor/Composition-Stable-Diffusion/README.md

 ```

 ### 3. Finetune Stable Diffusion Inpainting
-We then finetune with LoRA to embed the instance images and prompt into stable diffusion model.
+We then finetune Stable Diffusion Inpainting to embed the instance images and prompt into stable diffusion model.

 ```bash
 accelerate launch --num_processes 1 train_sd.py \